 How Long Should My Pet Go to Physical Rehabilitation?

-The length of your pet's physical rehabilitation program is dependant on the surgery or injury we are treating.
-Most physical rehabilitation programs last between 5-10 weeks.
+The length of your pet's physical rehabilitation program is dependent on the surgery or injury we are treating.
+Most animal physical rehabilitation programs last between 5-10 weeks.